kristinemlarson/gnssrefl/README.md

 - *Amp* is the amplitude of the most significant peak in the periodogram (i.e. the amplitude for the RH you estimated).
 - *DelT* is how long a given rising or setting satellite arc was, in minutes.
 - *emin0* and *emax0* are the min and max observed elevation angles in the arc.
-- *rise/set* tells you wehther the satellite arc was rising or setting
+- *rise/set* tells you whether the satellite arc was rising (1) or setting (-1)
 - *Azim* is the average azimuth angle of the satellite arc
 - *sat* and *freq* are as defined in this document
+- MJD is modified julian date
+- PkNoise is the peak to noise ratio of the periodogram values
+- last column is currently set to tell you whether the refration correction has been applied (1)

 If you want a multi-GNSS solution, you need to make a new json file and use multi-GNSS orbits, and use a RINEX file that has multi-GNSS SNR observations in it.